learnable-content/React-the-ES6-Way/readme.md

 directly from the hot development server that we've setup.
-If you look into the `webpack.config.js` file you can see on line 6 we have set it up to output the contents of our build to `localhost:8881` and further down in the file we're telling webpack to use the keys of the entry objects as the file name.
+If you look into the `webpack.config.js` file you can see on line 6 we have set it up to output the contents of our build to `localhost:8881` and further down in the file we're telling Webpack to use the keys of the entry objects as the file name.
 So our output file will be called `react-reading-time.js`.

 Next we just need to make a directory to hold all of our source files for this